Chuck's Cyber Wall

 Before we move forward, you should know that almost all apps on mobile devices collect and transmit information about your location.
-Also, disabling these features can make it much more difficult for you to be located when calling emergency services such as 9-1-1 and will affect the usefulness of GPS and mapping programs.
-Yes, having your location exposed carries an inherent risk that has been addressed by both the FBI and NSA and numerous cybersecurity firms.
+Also, turning off these features can make it much more difficult for you to be located when calling emergency services such as 9-1-1 and will affect the usefulness of GPS and mapping programs.
+Yes, having your location exposed carries an inherent risk that has been addressed by both the FBI and NSA, as well as numerous cybersecurity firms.
 That being said, the majority of us are still going to keep these services active on our devices, just for the sake of convenience.

-There’s been a great deal of chatter in cybersecurity circles about push notifications for the past two years.
-Most of us will agree that this is a feature that has been long asking to be abused, and 2020 is bringing us to that point.
+There’s been a great deal of chatter about push notifications in cybersecurity circles for the past few years.
+Most of us will agree that this is a feature that has been long asking to be abused, and now we’re there.
 As is the case with most software used for scamming, how things are said matters.
-While a lot of effort has been made to ensure location tracking protects privacy (as much as possible) those that push information to you are far less trustworthy.
+While efforts are made to ensure location tracking protects privacy (as much as possible), those that push information to you are far less trustworthy.

 These are pop-up windows sent by a webpage or app asking you to click “allow” for various reasons.
 Apps often include this as part of the install process, where permissions accessed could include access to your contacts, camera, location, microphone, etc. On the computer or in web browsers, you may be prompted to “allow” to watch a video, receive notifications, or read an article.
 You should probably be asking yourself, why does a game on my phone or a funny cat video need this information?

-Much of the push notification software is written by companies who pay website owners and app developers to use their software.
-The push notification software will usually provide clients with some analytics information, yet everything it gathers is transmitted back to the company who wrote the software to sell it online to marketing firms and/or scammers and hackers.
+Much of the push notification software is written by companies that pay website owners and app developers to use their software.
+The push notification software will usually provide clients with some analytics information.
+Yet everything it gathers is transmitted back to the company who wrote the software and often sold online to marketing firms and, of course, scammers and hackers.
 Most website owners and app developers don’t really know how much data is being gathered about their customers.
 Likewise, most users don’t fully grasp what they’re consenting to when they allow these notifications.

 A recent study of push notification software has shown that approving notifications allows the company’s advertising partners to display whatever message they want in your browser, whenever they want, and in real-time.
 These messages often include misleading notifications about security risks, ads for dating sites, online medications, and fake investment opportunities, to name but a few.
 In addition, some of these notifications can be used for credential phishing, malware installation, and other security threats.

-Even if you disable all the options on your mobile devices, you will still see push notifications on some websites and when installing some apps.
-There are options to turn off notifications in most web browsers under the Privacy and Security headers, but when it comes to apps, the only thing we can do is pay attention to what information is being asked for and only allow those necessary for the app to function.
+Even if you turn off all the options on your mobile devices, you will still see push notifications on some websites and when installing apps.
+There are options to turn off notifications in most web browsers under the Privacy and Security headers, but when it comes to apps, the only thing we can do is pay attention to what information they ask for and only allow those necessary for the app to function.

 Since we already established that removing all tracking abilities from our devices is probably something we’re not going to do, how can you stay safe?